dabear/LibreTransmitter/readme.md

 # LibreTransmitter for Loop
-This is a https://github.com/loopkit/loop plugin for connecting to libresensors via miaomiao and bubble transmitters For all supported sensors you need such a transmitter, even for the libre 2 which has builtin bluetooth.
+This is a https://github.com/loopkit/loop plugin for connecting to libresensors via miaomiao and bubble transmitters

 # Supported sensors
 * US Libre 1 10 day sensors (tested)